From the premiums you pay to the checks you collect, it's important to understand the tax implications of disability

 However, there is good news.
-If you need to collect disability insurance benefits, you can expect to receive them tax-free in most scenarios.
+If you need to collect benefits from a personal disability insurance policy, you can expect to receive them tax-free in most scenarios.
 Still, be sure to consult a tax professional with any questions about the treatment of your policy's premiums and benefits.

 In this article, we will cover:

 - The tax treatment of disability insurance premiums

 - The tax treatment of disability insurance benefits

 Read on to learn more.